jean-michelet/instant-router/README.md

 * Uses a radix tree datastructure.
 * Highly optimized to match static routes, [check the benchmarks](#benchmarks).
-* Contains a url generator for relative and absolute paths.
+* UrlGenerator for relative/absolute urls.
-* Doesn't contain middlewares.
+* No middlewares.
+* Framework independent.

 ## Summary